22 Sep Father Of The Groom Speech Guide With Examples(Last Updated On: 29/07/2018)

 Below are a collection of tips specifically for the father of the groom speech.

 - Some fathers are jokesters and while its perfectly fine to have humour in your speech do not go overboard.
-The father of the groom speech is about your son and sometimes a father can go from funny to roasting him.
-This can ruin your son’s days as the last thing you want is for your son to say “Why on earth did you say that dad?”.
+The father of the groom speech is about your son.
+Sometimes a father can go from funny to roasting him.
+This can ruin your son’s days as the last thing you want is for your son to say “Why on earth did you say that Dad?”.

 - Dad jokes are great and feel free to make as many dad jokes during your father of the groom speech, just don’t ‘pun-tificate’ every joke.

 - You are allowed to show emotion.
-I am not saying to be all blubbery but sometimes a father can be a little reserved in their approach so its fine if you wish to be a little sentimental and show some emotion.
+I am not saying to be all blubbery but sometimes a father can be a little reserved in their approach.
+It is fine if you wish to be a little sentimental and show some emotion.

 - There are some cases where the father of the groom is unable to speak.
 This can be for many reasons which can include medical, estranged, passed on or just a complete fear of public speaking.
 It is perfectly acceptable to have the mother of the groom or someone else to speak on behalf of him.